Iraq will ask NATO for help training its security forces

 NATO ambassadors will review the request once it is received, she said.

-Iraq is seeking NATO's help with "defence capacity building", which can range from advisers in security ministries, anti-corruption advice, to full military training.
+Iraq is seeking NATO's help with "defense capacity building", which can range from advisers in security ministries, anti-corruption advice, to full military training.

 NATO previously had a team training Iraqi security forces but it was withdrawn from Iraq at the end of 2011 when no agreement could be reached on the legal status of NATO troops operating in the country.